awesomeajw/US-accidents-2016-2023/README.md

 4. **Contributing Factors**
   * What are the primary contributing factors to traffic accidents (e.g., weather conditions)?

 There is a few more questions that I have thought up that is not possible to answer with the current dataset.
-I will talk about them in the limitation and improvement section
+I will talk about them in the limitation and improvement section.

 # Steps Taken📈📊
 I will give a general overview of the steps taking for cleaning and wrangling of the dataset.
 For the actual code, please refer to my code in this repository.
 Here is the steps taken:
-1. Look at the percentage of null values for each columns
+1. Look at the percentage of null values for each columns.
-2. Decide whether the data should be filled up with means of value or dropped from the datset
+2. Decide whether the data should be filled up with means of value or dropped from the datset.
-3. Inspect each of the columns carefully and check the values(ie, if its too much of an outlier)
+3. Inspect each of the columns carefully and check the values(ie, if its too much of an outlier).
-4. Transform some measurements from the imperial system to the metric system
+4. Transform some measurements from the imperial system to the metric system.
-5. Consolidate the values in columns to a more manageable size for better analysis
+5. Consolidate the values in columns to a more manageable size for better analysis.

-After the cleaning and wrangling of data, we move the new dataset to Tableau for visualisatioon and data analysis
+After the cleaning and wrangling of data, we move the new dataset to Tableau for visualisatioon and data analysis.

 # Visualisations
-Here are the visualisations created in my tableau, for more interactions and drilldowns, please follow this [link](https://public.tableau.com/app/profile/aloysius.ang/viz/USaccident2016-2023/MainStory) or click on the link the top of this report
+Here are the visualisations created in my tableau, for more interactions and drilldowns, please follow this [link](https://public.tableau.com/app/profile/aloysius.ang/viz/USaccident2016-2023/MainStory) or click on the link the top of this report.

 <img src = './images/1map.png' width='500'>
 First, we will look at the overall state of occurence of traffic accidents.
 There is a spot at the bottom left of US, where many of the traffic accidents happens.
 The accidents happens around the edge of US more often.